-But this title shows the confusion with the term parametric design.
+But this title shows there is a confusion with the term parametric design.

 Pro/engineer was released in 1988 and as much as I moan and groan about its complexity and limitations it was an incredible innovation in 3D CAD.
 It was the first solid modeling system designed from the ground up.
 At that time Computervision CADDS 4 and Dassault were dabbling in solid modeling.
 Neither delivered a viable solution.
 CADDS 4 disappeared and Catia 4 moved to Boolean solids, the precursor to direct editing.
 Both of these system were networked on mainframe computers and incredibly expensive.

 I was selling PC based 3D CADKEY at the time.
-Surface modeling was just being introduced at that time.
+Surface modeling was just being introduced.
 Pro/e offered little competition.
-I was selling CADKEY to Boeing and all of their suppliers to support the mainframe networked Catia 3 and 4 at the time.
+I was selling CADKEY to Boeing and all of their suppliers to support the mainframe networked Catia 2 and 3 at the time.

 Like I said Pro/e was incredible.
 It made "history based modeling" the buzz word of the 1990's.
 I remember trying to sell some more CADKEY seats into Boeing.
 The fellow asked "Is it history based?"
 CADKEY had boolean solids by that time and I asked "Why in the world would you want that?"
 He said "We have to have history".
 It was funny because this was years before Dassault released its Pro/e clone: Catia 5.
 I am sure it was this Pro/e envy that drove Boeing and Dassault to create Catia 5.
 I can tell you that Boeing would have been miles ahead if they would have developed CADKEY as their CAD solution.

 CADKEY or Catia?
 Boeing’s Billion-Dollar 3D CAD Mistake!

 So what made Pro/e truly unique?
 It was created by PTC (Parametric Technology Corporation).
 What in the world was parametric?
 We found out that Pro/e was basically a programmable graphics design system and they called this functionality "Parametric Design".